The "Forbidding Signage" Defence

 Photograph Everything

 Take clear photos of all signage wording.
-This defense is technical and requires precise evidence of the language used.
+This defence is technical and requires precise evidence of the language used.